 It’s best to wash this jacket with dedicated products.
 The manufacturer recommends washing this jacket on a 30°C normal cycle.
 You can tumble dry it on a low temperature but you mustn’t bleach, dry clean, or iron it.

 It’s best to use a specialist laundry detergent.
-We use Nikwax Tech Wash for washing, which is environmentally friendly and biodegradable.
+I only use Nikwax Tech Wash for washing, which is environmentally friendly and biodegradable.
 It still perfectly cleans at 30 degrees!
-To make the jacket waterproof again we use NikWax TX Direct Wash-In, which is also environmentally friendly and biodegradable.
+To make the jacket waterproof again I only use NikWax TX Direct Wash-In, which is also environmentally friendly and biodegradable.

 A note about sizing